-- Start with the one that will instantly connect with your child, both by its title and its appearance.
+- Start with the one dinner that will instantly connect with your child, both by its title and its appearance.
 This creates an easy win while introducing them to the idea of new recipes becoming a regular occurrence.

 - Let them pick which recipe they want to try first.
-Again, we are looking to eliminate their feelings of no control when it comes to their food.
+Again, work to eliminate their intense feelings of not having control when it comes to their food.
 Get them involved so they do have input and a level of control.

 - Make the recipe as written first.
-After your child knows what this recipe is and has become comfortable with it, then you can make a few small changes.
-They may or may not notice the changes to try to add more vegetables or protein.
+After your child knows what this recipe is and has become comfortable with it, then try a few small changes.
+They may or may not notice the changes such as adding more vegetables or protein to a recipe.

 How to Build Adventurous Eaters

-Once you try a couple of these easy kid-friendly dinners for picky eaters and the suggestions above, you will want to grab your free picky eater guide so you can keep making steps forward.
+Once you try a couple of these easy kid-friendly dinners for picky eaters and the suggestions above, grab your free picky eater guide so you can keep making steps forward.
 There are no quick fixes or magic solutions, but these 10 secrets will provide immediate progress and less stress.

-For each recipe, I’ve also included why they work for you as well as your child, as well as variation options.
-Click any picture for the recipe.
+For each recipe, I’ve included why they work for you, for your child, as well as recipe variation options.
+Click any picture or dinner title for the recipe.